 The selected individual would have full privileges as a staff surgeon, and be eligible for a faculty appointment at the Harvard Medical School.

-The Division of Trauma , Emergency Surgery, and Surgical Critical Care provides training in:
+Training in the Division of Trauma, Emergency Surgery and Surgical Critical Care (12-15 months)

 Please return the completed application (PDF), a personal statement, a copy of your medical school transcript, a copy of your ECFMG certificate (if applicable), three letters of recommendation addressed to Marc de Moya, MD and your CV, to the following address:

 Marc de Moya, MD